defold/defold.github.io/_posts/2026-02-17-Creator-Spotlight-Kuyi-Mobile.md

 Having been in the game industry for more than two decades, I’ve tried many different tools.
 Defold stood out to me because of its simplicity and efficiency.

-It’s fast, lightweight, and gives me complete control over my projects—no hidden systems or unnecessary bloat.
+It’s fast, lightweight, and gives me complete control over my projects — no hidden systems or unnecessary bloat.
 It also allows me to create extremely small builds, which is essential for web games.
 Most importantly, the Defold community and team are incredibly helpful and responsive.

 ##### What technical challenges have you encountered when targeting the web?

-When releasing my first web game, keeping the build size small was critical—especially for players in regions where internet access can be slow or expensive.
+When releasing my first web game, keeping the build size small was critical — especially for players in regions where internet access can be slow or expensive.

 Another major challenge was supporting multiple screen resolutions.
 My games need to run smoothly on desktops, mobile phones, tablets, and even foldable devices.